Landlord Tenant Law in Connecticut

 - National Origin

-Tenants in the state of Connecticut are not only protected under the Federal Fair Housing Act, but they are also protected under Connecticut’s own Fair Housing Law.
+Tenants in Connecticut are protected by the Federal Fair Housing Act, as well as by Connecticut’s own Fair Housing Law.
 Connecticut’s law protects seven classes in addition to the seven already protected under Federal Fair Housing.
 These classes include:

 - Gender Identity or Expression